mohelt/InternCheatSheets/docs/InternCosaCheatSheet.md

 ## Creating new Kola Test ##
 Create a file in src/config/tests/kola.
 Create the file and make sure it has no extension.
 Use "chmod a=x testname" to add correct permissions.

+You can also write a test that is compiled in Kola (ie. written in Go).
+In general opt for the first option (an external test) if possible, but if more complexity is needed, a test compiled in Kola is a good option.

 ## Running Kola Tests ##
 https://coreos.github.io/coreos-assembler/kola/